davidlares/nodeschool-torrential-exercises/README.md

-## DavidP2P
+## P2P

-Ejemplo practico de uso de BitTorrent Tracker como servidor de torrents para emular procesos a traves del Protocolo BitTorrent.
-Parte de la serie de Workshops de NodeSchool
+Practical example of using BitTorrent Tracker as a torrent server to emulate processes using the BitTorrent Protocol.
+Part of the NodeSchool Workshop series

 ## BitTorrent Tracker

-Es un tipo de servidor que asiste la comunicacion entre pares usando el protocolo BitTorrent Peer machines -> porciones de archivos -> nueva copia a raiz de la colaboracion de los seeders

-# Librerias
+It is a type of server that assists peer-to-peer communication using the BitTorrent protocol.
+Peer machines -> portions of files -> new copy as a result of the collaboration of the seeders.

+## Libraries

 	npm install torrent
 	npm install bittorrent-tracker (Servidor)